astraly-labs/Pragma/README.md

 ## Publishing Data to a Feed in a Deployed Contract

-The recommended way to publish data is to use the `empiric-publisher` Docker image which has the Empiric SDK baked in, which includes the most up to date contract addresses and the `EmpiricPublisherClient`.
-You just need to create a Python script that fetches the data and then publishes it via the `EmpiricPublisherClient.publish` method.
+The recommended way to publish data is to use the `pragma-publisher` Docker image which has the pragma SDK baked in, which includes the most up to date contract addresses and the `pragmaPublisherClient`.
+You just need to create a Python script that fetches the data and then publishes it via the `pragmaPublisherClient.publish` method.
 See the setup in `sample-publisher/coinbase` for an example.
 With the setup there (and an additional file `.secrets.env` with the secret runtime args), we would just have to run:

 ```bash
 docker build sample-publisher/coinbase/ -t coinbase
 docker run --env-file sample-publisher/coinbase/.secrets.env coinbase
 ```

-See the [full docs](https://docs.pragmaoracle.com/using-pragma/publishing-data) for details on how to publish data to Empiric.
+See the [full docs](https://docs.pragmaoracle.com/using-pragma/publishing-data) for details on how to publish data to pragma.

 ## Running Tests